 Some of the people who want to expunge a criminal record do not qualify under Missouri law.
 Yet others who do qualify might not realize they are eligible for expungement.
 Who can have a criminal record expunged in Missouri?
 What are the benefits of expungement?

-If you’ll keep reading, these questions will be answered, you’ll learn what it takes to expunge a criminal record in Missouri, and you’ll also learn why the advice and guidance of a Jefferson County expungement attorney is essential if you are seeking to have a criminal record expunged.
+If you’ll keep reading, these questions will be answered, you’ll learn what it takes to expunge a criminal record in Missouri, and you’ll also learn why the advice and guidance of an experienced expungement lawyer to clear your record is essential if you are seeking to have a criminal record expunged.

 How Does Expungement Benefit You?